PixelsForGlory/Extensions/README.md

 Nothing special.
 Build from solution.

 ## Installation
-From a build or downloaded release, copy the Extensions.dll to [PROJECT DIR]\Assets\Plugins.
+From a build or downloaded release, copy the `Extensions.dll` to `[PROJECT DIR]\Assets\Plugins`.

-If using the Pixels for Glory NuGet repository, install the PixelsForGlory.Extensions package into your own class library project or install the PixelsForGlory.Unity3D.Extensions package into a Unity3D project.
+If using the Pixels for Glory NuGet repository at http://pixelsforglory.azurewebsites.net/nuget, install the `PixelsForGlory.Extensions` package into your own class library project or install the `PixelsForGlory.Unity3D.Extensions` package into a Unity3D project.

-#### Float Extensions
+## Usage
 - IsAlmostZero

     Tests that a float is within a tolerance of zero: